Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure

-In order to achieve a $T_{r}$-approximation, a given $T_{1}$-approximation is to be precomposed with the $r$-th power.
-This idea, relying heavily on Cauchy's estimates, was implemented in the non-Archimedean settings in the papers~\cite{C-Com-L,C-Fo-L}.
-Their subtle and quite involved estimates carry over verbatim to the general case treated in this paper.
+Moreover, as already indicated, a $T_{r}$-approximation can be obtained from any given $T_{1}$-approximation via precomposing with the $r$-th power functions, which relies heavily on Cauchy's estimates.

-To achieve finite parametrizations, similarly as in~\cite{C-Fo-L}, one must require that the $r$-th congruence invariant $b_{r} = [r]RV(K)$ of the group $RV(K)$ be finite; or at least, that the prime invariant $[p]RV(K)$ of $RV(K)$ be finite for a prime number $p$ (cf.~\cite{Rob-Zak}).
+To achieve finite parametrizations, similarly as in~\cite{C-Fo-L}, one must require that the $r$-th congruence invariant $b_{r} = [r]RV(K)$ of the group $RV(K)$ is finite; or at least, that the prime invariant $[p]RV(K)$ of $RV(K)$ is finite for a prime number $p$ (cf.~\cite{Rob-Zak}).
 (Otherwise one can achieve only parametrizations in the infinite number of cosets of the $r$-th powers in the group $RV(K)$.)
-In the latter case, just precomposing with some power $p^{l} > r$ is sufficient.
+In the latter case, precomposing with some power $p^{l} > r$ is sufficient.
 In this fashion, Theorem~\ref{strong-1} yields the following main result on $T_{r}$-parametrizations.

 \begin{theorem} Consider an $\mathcal{L}_{\mathcal{A}}$-definable subset

 regarded as a definable family

 and a positive integer $r$.
 Suppose that the set $X_{w}$ is of dimension $m$ for each $w \in W$ and that the congruence invariant $b_{r} = [r]RV(K)$ is finite.
 Then there exist a positive integer $s = s(X)$, a finite set $I$ of cardinality